cheminfo/rest-on-couch/src/import/README.md

 ### Unique filename

-How to I create a script that generates unique file names ?
+Script that generates unique filenames forcing all the files to be imported.

 ```js
 module.exports = async function import(ctx, result) {